-Aren't you invested for the long haul, working toward a big goal down the road — namely, a comfortable retirement?
-The worst thing is to go off track by ditching investments just because Wall Street has a bad day.
+Aren't you invested for the long haul, working toward a big goal down the road — maybe a comfortable retirement?
+The worst thing is to go off track by ditching investments just because Wall Street has a rough couple of days.

 The best approach is to not look at your battered balances and keep your hands off your portfolio.
-Think about using an automated investment service like Wealthsimple that will automatically adjust your investments in the face of changing market conditions.
+Think about using an automated service like Wealthsimple that will automatically adjust your investments in the face of changing market conditions.

 3. Market downturns are great times to buy

-Don't be wary of taking on new investments while the overall market is in the tank, but do be careful not to go all-in on any one stock.
+Don't be wary of taking on new investments while the overall market is in the tank.
+But you also don't want to go all-in on any one stock, Professor Lee warns.

-# Current page

-1. The market is resilient

-No matter how awful things may look on a particular day or during a particular week, stocks generally make back their losses and then some.